CollinChiu/BIOS270-AU25/Writeups/writeup0/writeup4.md

 1. If the user provides `--index`, use that directly.
 2. If `--index` is **not provided**, but `--transcriptome` is, automatically run `SALMON_INDEX` to build one.
 3. If **neither** parameter is provided, exit with an informative error message.

+To add DESeq2 to the script, I would run Salmon as an array as opposed to a loop.
+Then I would run DESeq2, but only after a dependency on the array completion, to make sure it only runs if all Salmon processes finish successfully.

+General Salmon_INDDEX process:
+process SALMON_INDEX {
+    tag "salmon_index"

+    input:
+    path transcriptome

+    output:
+    path "salmon_index", emit: index_dir

+    """
+    salmon index \
+        -t ${transcriptome} \
+        -i salmon_index
+    """
+}